I am the AMA - 2015/04

 Jay Smith: How did you get involved with model aviation?

-Dave Scott: I grew up in Oshkosh, Wisconsin, the home of the Experimental Aircraft Association (EAA) and the world’s greatest aviation convention and airshow.
-By the age of 10, I was riding my bike to the airport twice a day and volunteering during EAA to earn admittance to the flightline and a front row seat to watch the airshow.
+Dave Scott: I grew up in Oshkosh, Wisconsin, the home of the Experimental Aircraft Association (EAA) and the world's greatest aviation convention and air show.
+By the age of 10, I was riding my bike to the airport twice a day and volunteering during EAA's AirVenture to earn admittance to the flightline and a front-row seat to watch the air show.

-It was during this period that I vowed to one day become an aerobatic pilot.
-In the meantime, I started flying radio control models at the age of 9 with my father.
-Motivated by my goal to fly full-scale aerobatics, I soon became obsessed with always trying to fly my models in the way that mirrored my favorite full-scale performers.
+It was during this period that I vowed to one day become an aerobatics pilot.
+In the meantime, I started flying radio-control models at the age of 9 with my father.
+Motivated by my goal to fly full-scale aerobatics, I soon became obsessed with always trying to fly my models in ways that mirrored my favorite full-scale performers.

 JS: How has model aviation impacted your life and/or career?